Black Rock Trail

 - Weather changes quickly, so be prepared.
 There may be a few muddy sections if we had recent rain (or icy spots in winter).

-- Since you will be hiking into the backcountry, please register at the sign-in board by the parking area and return to your car one hour prior to closing.
+- Since you will be hiking into the backcountry, please register at the sign-in board by the parking area.
 This will alert our rangers if anyone needs assistance at the end of the day.
+Hiking trails close one hour prior to the park’s closing, with the exception of the month of October when trails sometimes close earlier.
+See operating hours here.

 - See our Hiking Tips for other ways to prepare.